-The Back to Work Enterprise Allowance is paid directly into your current, deposit or saving account in your bank or building society account each week.
+The Back to Work Enterprise Allowance is paid at a Post Office or directly into your current, deposit or saving account in your bank or building society account each week.
 The allowance cannot be paid into a mortgage account.

 BTWEA - Additional supports available